mcekwonu/ExtensysPlots/README.md

 ## ExtensysPlots in Academic Papers

-If you use ```ExtensysPlots``` in your paper/thesis, feel free to add it to the list!

 The following papers used ExtensysPlots:

  * M.T.
 Nasir, M.C.
 Ekwonu, J.A.
 Esfahani, K.C.
 Kim, (2021): ["Performance assessment and multi-objective optimization of an Organic Rankine Cycles and Vapor Compression Cycle Based Combined Cooling, Heating, and Power System"], [(open access)].
 Sustain.
 Energy Technol.
-Assess..
+Assess.

+If you use ```ExtensysPlots``` in your paper/thesis, feel free to add it to the list!

 ## Citation